Krista van Velzen: Election to the House of Representatives

 In the elections of May 2002, she was elected to the House of Representative for the Socialist Party.
-On 25 June 2002 she made her maiden speech on the employment of 17-year-olds in the armed forces.
-In the 2006 parliamentary elections she was fifth on the party list and was re-elected with more than 14,000 preference votes.
+On 25 June 2002, she made her maiden speech on the employment of 17-year-olds in the armed forces.
+In the 2006 parliamentary elections, she was fifth on the party list and was re-elected with more than 14,000 preference votes.
 Van Velzen sits on the Recommendation Committee of the Nederlands Sociaal Forum (Netherlands Social Forum, an organisation of Dutch NGOs and alter-globalist groups).

 Her retirement pay was terminated after the TV programme PowNews revealed that she was staying abroad for a prolonged period and thus could apply elsewhere.
 A Socialist Party representative said, "It has not been Krista's intent to go cycling at the taxpayer's expense".

 Electoral history

 Personal life

 Van Velzen was raised a Mennonite and still identifies as a Baptist.
-She has described herself as "bisexual, 100%" and was openly gay as a member of the House of Representatives.
+She has described herself as "bisexual, 100%" and was out when a member of the House of Representatives.